OFX Review 2020

 Can I trust OFX ?

 Yes, absolutely.
 They’ve been in business for more than 20 years and have transferred over £65 billion.
 They have more than a million customers around the world and they’re regulated in more than 50 countries.
 In the UK, they’re registered with the Financial Conduct Authority (FCA), meaning that they must follow strict rules and regulations.
-People on TrustPilot also like OFX, giving them a rating of 4.2 out of 5 after 3,500 reviews.

 In terms of online security, OFX protects your personal data from fraud and theft.
 They encrypt your data and create secure connections with your website browser when you're providing your personal details.